 Symptoms of alcohol intolerance most often develop rapidly.
 Sometimes they can occur immediately following drinking alcohol.
 Symptoms can be mild or severe and may include:

-- Flushed skin or redness
+- Flushed skin, redness or rashes

 - Itchy skin or hives

 - A runny or stuffy nose

 - Worsening asthma symptoms